FEED BACK?

 is just a life support system and mobility unit for a brain)

-becomes damaged beyond repair, the brain will be removed and kept
+becomes damaged beyond repair, the brain will be removed and kept alive until a new body can be grown.

 The weapon that could destroy Gojira is Dr. Serizawa's Oxygen Destroyer.
 A weapon of mass destruction so fearsome that Serizawa is afraid to use it because world leaders, once they have knowledge of this weapon, would use it against people.